-Everyone loves The Beatles so why not take your visitors to the famous Abbey Road pedestrian crossing and recreate the Abbey Road album cover?
-The nearest tube station is St John's Wood where you'll find the Beatles Coffee Shop; you could even take them on a Beatles in London Walk or go to the London Beatles Store.
+Everyone loves The Beatles, so why not take your visitors to the famous Abbey Road pedestrian crossing and recreate the Abbey Road album cover?
+The nearest tube station is St John's Wood where you'll find the Beatles Coffee Shop; you could even go on a Beatles in London Walk or go to the London Beatles Store.

 The Abbey Road crossing is Grade II listed which means it has to be preserved.
 If you cross over the road (and don't just hang out in the road annoying the traffic), you can see the Abbey Road Studios.
 There's also an Abbey Road webcam so you can wave to the adoring fans across the world.

 Hampstead Heath and Kenwood House

 Show them London is not just an urban sprawl by taking them to Hampstead Heath, London's largest ancient parkland.
 Enjoy a wonderful wind-swept walk with fantastic views from Parliament Hill.

 And to prove we have world-class artworks and stunning buildings everywhere, take them to Kenwood House, a beautiful neoclassical white villa.
 Impress your parents by telling them it's the Guinness brewery magnate we should be grateful to for displaying their artworks here to be seen by the public.
 Obviously, the best way to say thank you would be to go to an Irish pub later in the day and have a pint of Guinness.